indrakantisaidharahas/OpenPDF/README.md

-Trying to Test the Security Using OSWAP ZAP
+Trying to Test the Security Using OWASP ZAP

 and also i have tried to test thest the accuracy of tessereact ocr by genrating text images using pillow the metrics used for evaluation were avg CER and avg WER